 Management contract: Increasing the efficiency of performing a given activity can also be achieved by leaving the management of state-owned enterprises to private (natural or legal) persons.
 This practically introduces the private sector into a state-owned enterprise, though only in the management segment.
 The state-owned enterprise management agreement commits the new, private administration to achieving certain targeted, well-defined business results.
-In addition, the same contract obliges the state or local community, as the owner of the company, to provide the private administration for fulfilling the contractual (target) results.
+In addition, the same contract obliges the state or local community, as the owner of the company, to provide the private administration with the freedom to act, and defines how the local authorities will reward the administration for fulfilling the contractual (target) results.
 It is common for contracts of this kind to be concluded for a period of three to five years (Law on Obligations of the SFRY, 1978).
 The basic idea behind the implementation of this property-organizational solution is to create incentives, in this case in the domain of management, for economic efficiency in conditions where there is no private ownership of the company performing the spa business.